 If you are unable to provide proof of the required language skills by the application deadline, you may still apply.

-However, possible admission will then be subject to the condition that you have to provide proof that you meet the language qualification by October 31.
-If you do not submit the proof by this date, you will be irrevocably withdrawn from the program on August 31.
+However, possible admission will then be subject to the condition that you have to provide proof that you meet the language qualification by February 28 (by the end of first semester).
+If you do not submit the proof by this date, you will be irrevocably withdrawn from the program on February 28.

-If you have earned a certificate that is not listed above, please consult only with the program coordinator to discuss its possible recognition by EUF
+If you have earned a certificate that is not listed above, please consult only with the admission committee to discuss its possible recognition by EUF.

 If you have already successfully completed a bachelor's, diploma, master's, or state examination degree program at a German university at the time of application and your selected program has admission restrictions, you are required to apply for admission as a "second degree applicant."